 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It provides a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly advocate against this choice.
-Usually a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
+We strongly recommend against this choice.
+Typically a homeowner who is uneasy about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
-If this crucial step is skipped, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
 If you are dead set on exploring this option, then consult with an HVAC company to determine your best replacement refrigerant.

-It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we watch for any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
-To reduce the chances of an emergency on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old system before it quits working.
-If you’re thinking the same thing, then you’re in good company!
+It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old system before it quits working.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
-You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 - Reach out to an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
-This is not recommended.
+This is not advised.

 - Stick with using recycled R22 and burn cash like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
-Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.
+Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.

-The ideal option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment will also be more efficient and give you superior comfort, helping to lower your energy costs.
+The ideal option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and offer you superior comfort, helping to decrease your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, our team is here.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.